 There are around 57,295 adults — 18% of the population of Hywel Dda — who smoke.
-During 2014–15 the only smoking cessation services available to smokers were those provided by Stop Smoking Wales (an NHS organisation run by Public Health Wales), the in-hospital smoking cessation service in Glangwili General Hospital, Carmarthen, and Prince Philip Hospital, Llanelli, and a small pilot service delivered by the mental health charity Mind in Hywel Dda.
+During 2014–15 the only smoking cessation services available to smokers were those provided by Stop Smoking Wales (an NHS organisation run by Public Health Wales), the in-hospital smoking cessation service in Glangwili General Hospital in Carmarthen, and Prince Philip Hospital in Llanelli, and a small pilot service delivered by the mental health charity Mind in Hywel Dda.

 In 2014, a business case was developed by Hywel Dda primary care team and Public Health Wales to introduce a Pharmacy Level 3 Smoking Cessation scheme with the aim of supporting the health board to achieve its tier 1 targets for smoking cessation.
 In September 2015 funding was granted to roll this service out across the Hywel Dda area.

 Of the 99 community pharmacies in Hywel Dda, 33 now provide the service.
 As a result the percentage of smokers treated last year rose to 2% (from 1.5% in 2015–16).
 A total of 249 smokers were treated under the pharmacy service (April 2015 to March 2016).
 This is still someway short of the 5% target set by the Welsh Government.
 The carbon monoxide breath test at four weeks validated the quit rate for community pharmacy-treated smokers.
 As of September 2016 we achieved just over the target figure of 40% successfully quitting smoking via the service.